UTexas

 Sec.
 3–408.
 Hearing Procedure

-1. The Subcommittee for Appeals will review written arguments and then meet with both parties together to ask questions, seek clarification, and hear any final comments by the parties.
+1. The Subcommittee for Appeals will review written arguments and then meet with both parties together to ask questions, seek clarification, and hear any final comments from the parties.

 2. The Subcommittee for Appeals’ meeting with the parties is informal and is closed.